 - a.
 Project brochure highlighting the green features proposed - b.
-Awareness sessions to prospective occupants - c.
-Circulate green home guidelines - d.
-Permanent signages highlighting the implemented green features
+Awareness sessions to prospective occupants a minimum of one awareness session in the local language must be conducted - c.
+Circulate green home guidelines in English as well as the local language - d.
+Permanent signages in English as well as the local language highlighting the implemented green features / systems